Corey Bailey

 extra safe.
 The reason for the extra caution is because both the base film and the

-of the digital audio (and video) formats are in cassettes so the results are really
+many of the digital audio (and video) formats are in cassettes so the results are

-variable.
-I have noted about a 50% success rate when baking cassette based
+really variable.
+I have noted about a 50% success rate when baking cassette

 So, in the end, there is no good news here.
-As I point out at the home page of this
+As I point out on the home page of

-website: “Not only is magnetic media degrading, but the equipment and expertise
+this website: “Not only is magnetic media degrading, but the equipment and

-needed to retrieve those aging recordings is becoming increasingly more difficult to
+expertise needed to retrieve those aging recordings is becoming increasingly

 From Josephson Engineering (Microphones):